 ARTICLE TWENTY-TWO - BEREAVEMENT LEAVE

-14day after burial not to exceed five (5) calendar days.
+All permanent full time Employees covered by this Agreement shall be entitled to leave with pay from the date of death of a member of his/her immediate family, through the day after burial not to exceed five (5) calendar days.
 Immediate family shall include spouse, children, parents, brothers, sisters, grandparents of Employee or spouse.
-Such funeral leave shall not be charged against the Employees’ vacation or sick leave.
-Any extension of absence under this Article, however, may at the Employee’s option and with the consent of the department head, be charged against available vacation time or be taken without pay for a reasonable period.
+Such funeral leave shall not be charged against the Employee’s vacation or sick leave.
+Any extension of absence under this Article, however, may at the Employee's option and with the consent of the Department Head, be charged against available vacation time or be taken without pay for a reasonable period.
 In the case of unusual circumstances not specifically covered in this Article, funeral leave may be granted or extended at the discretion of the Chief of Police or the Council Police Liaison person.